Setting up Brocade ICX7150

 ICX7150-Boot> .
 If you missed the prompt and it boots the OS instead, pull power and try again.

-Now at the boot prompt, we tell the switch to clear all current configs and old keys, so it boots into a fresh state:
+b to land back in the bootloader - if you missed it, just pull power and try again.
+Now at the boot prompt, we tell the switch to clear all current configs and old keys:

 To confirm this action, you must send CAPITAL